SomdattaNag/Security-Screening-System/learn.md

 1. The system uses your webcam to detect and analyze faces.
 2. It continuously compares detected faces to the dataset.
 3. On identification:
-4. Threat detected → Threat alarm triggers + Email sent.
+4. Threat detected → Threat alarm triggers + Email & SMS sent.
 5. No match found → Safe alarm triggers.
 6. Press 'q' or close the webcam window to exit.